|Commercial & Industrial Renewable Energy Grants

-Note: The deadline for the most recent round of funding under this program was December 15, 2022.
+Note: The deadline for the most recent round of funding under this program is November 16, 2023.
 This summary is provided for reference only.
 Contact the PUC about the possibility of future funding rounds under this program.

 The New Hampshire Department of Energy (DOE) offers grant funding for renewable energy projects installed at commercial, industrial, public, non-profit, municipal or school facilities, or multi-family residences with at least three units.